s-KaiNet/spfx-vue-sfc-one-file/README.md

 3. `gulp serve`

 ## Issues
  - Latests version of Typescript doesn't work (2.2.<b>2</b>).
 This package use 2.2.<b>0</b> which is working.
-The reason is that TS since 2.2.2 version included `whatwg-fetch` into the core defenitions, SPFx from the other side uses `@types/whatwg-fetch`, as a result multiple "duplicate identifier" errors.
+The reason is that TS since 2.2.2 version included `whatwg-fetch` into the core definitions, SPFx from the other side uses `@types/whatwg-fetch`, as a result multiple "duplicate identifier" errors.
 SPFx uses it's own version of TS (2.1.6 currently) and in general it's good to use the same version for you build.
 But, as said, 2.2.0 also works
- - build approxemetly 2-2.5x times slower in comparison to "normal" approach.
-Difficualt to use watchers
+ - build approximately 2-2.5x times slower in comparison to "normal" approach.
+Difficult to use watchers
  - many changes to build pipeline, SPFx's `typescript` task is disabled and replaced with webpack's `ts-loader`.
 May be that's not so bad, but who knows..
  - there are some issues with source maps - difficult to identify the right file with source code
  - general issues with `.vue` files - intellisense, real time type checking, etc.